 Tell your learners when and where to apply the learning

-Break free from functional fixedness
+Break free your learner free from functional fixedness

 Prep your learners to think for themselves

-Break down learning into managable chunks
+Break down learning into manageable chunks

 Making it actionable